 Although this may be true, you also need to take the overall shape of the diamond into account.
 In other words, you have to decide whether you like this shape or not.

 Obviously, these are the best of the five radiant cut diamonds with the right total depth and table measurement.
 At least as far as the options that also have a clarity photograph.
-Needless to say, shopping for radiant diamonds by the numbers is not as easy as it sounds.
+Needless to say, shopping for a radiant cut diamond by the numbers is not as easy as it seems.

 Simply Radiant Sparkle Factor: